SenLain/honeypot-web-attack-lab/README.md

  - Git for cloning the repository.
  - cowrie telnet honeypot

- [Here]() you will find setp-by-step guide on how to install everything
 ### Config
 First import the nginx virtual host configuration from [./config_files/nginx/default.conf](./config_files/nginx/default.conf)